JonasTroeltsch/DAI-PW4/README.md

 #### Response

-The response body contains a JSON object with the following properties:
+The response body contains a text with the following properties:

-- `x` - The number of rows
+- `rows` - The number of rows
-- `y` - The number of columns
+- `cols` - The number of columns

 #### Status codes

 - `201` (Created) - The grid has been successfully created
-- `418` (I'm a teapot) - The request body is invalid (x and y either missing or negative values)
+- `400` (Something went wrong) - The request body is invalid (x and y either missing or negative values)
-- `500` (Server error) - Malformed json

 ### Get every grid